Posting Rules - Expanded

 - Child Pornography.
 Any image or link containing minors or suspected minors in sexual situations will be reported to the National Center for Missing and Exploited Children.

 - Stealing or guessing other people's passwords, giving or loaning your password to other users (especially TotalFark passwords), or otherwise using or sharing accounts that aren't yours.
 This includes attempting to create extra accounts or using someone else's account to evade bans.
-That last one bears repeating - if you create another account while your account is suspended, your new account will be locked and you may be subjected to a longer or even permanent posting ban.
+That last one bears repeating - if you post or submit anything from another account while one of your accounts is suspended, or create a new account to avoid a timeout, any new account will be locked and in both cases you may be subjected to a longer timeout or even a permanent ban.

 - Spamming.
 Worth mentioning twice.
 This includes spamming us with link submissions.